dfranx/shadered-docs/source/pluginapi.rst

 		* "objects" |rarr| right click in the "Objects" window
 		* "editcode" |rarr| right click on a plugin item |rarr| `Edit code`

-	:return: true if this plugin wants to add it's own items to the context menu, false otherwise
+	:return: true if this plugin wants to add its own items to the context menu, false otherwise
 	:rtype: bool

 .. function:: ShowContextItems(name, [owner = nullptr], [extraData = nullptr])